Code-Institute-Submissions/bmcdonald2000-Eyes.In.The.Sky_MayResub/README.md

  **• Colour scheme**

    ° I have gone for a complimentary colour palette, which I desgined using [canva](https://www.canva.com/colors/color-wheel/).
-The overall theme of the site is blue(#419AFF) and orange (#FFA641) as these are colours of the  sky and sun, thus commonly associated with the weather,  tying in with the purpose of the app.
+Initially, the theme of the site is blue(#419AFF) and orange (#FFA641) as these are colours of the  sky and sun, thus commonly associated with the weather,  tying in with the purpose of the app.
+These colours had low contrast when tested on [WebAim](https://webaim.org/resources/contrastchecker/) so I changed them to a dark blue(#02085A) and a darker orange (#FF8847).
 To make things easy for the user I used a monchrome design for the text.
-All hourly and forecasted weather data is displayed in white font (#000000) and a black background (#000000ec), an opaque black was used to create enough contrast between the animated background and the text for it to be visible, but not so much that it distracts the user from the animation or disrupts the fluidity of the design.
-Where a white font was not suitable I have used black (#ffffff).
+All  weather data is displayed in black text (#ffffff) on a white card (#000000).

 **• Typography**

    ° In keeping with the simple style of the website, I have chosen to use a Thai and Latin family font 'Mali' as it has a carefree feel and is easy to read.
-I want the users to be carefree whislt using the site as the purpose of the site is to alow the users to retrived their desired data in a stress free way.
+I want the users to be carefree whislt using the site as the purpose of the site is to alow the users to retrive their desired data in a stress free way.

  **• Imagery**

    ° The weather icons seen on the site are from the [Rest API](https://openweathermap.org/api).

-   ° The icons used for the buttons and the loader are from [font awesome](https://fontawesome.com/v6.0) ° The animated backgrounds used are from [pexels](https://www.pexels.com/).
+   ° The icons used for humidity and feels like [Box Icon](https://unpkg.com/boxicons@2.0.9/css/boxicons.min.css')

 **• Wireframes**

    °  Wireframes were created using [Figma](https://www.figma.com/).
 To meet my UX objective of  creating a simple and intuitive User Interface (UI), I initially used a different colour schemes but further into the development I  realised greater contrast was required in order to engage the User.
-I also decided to include animated background and more craetive button styling, keeping inline with the simplistic theme but improving user engagement.
+I also took a more modern, minimalisitic approach with the UX, in order to improve user engagement without straying from the simplistic theme.
 Here is the link to [my wireframes](https://www.figma.com/file/4BqP3k0Ta5XqvtWtveeFtR/Wire-Frames?node-id=0%3A1) for desktop and mobile.
 Below are screenshots of the desktop and mobile Wireframes. :point_down:

   **Desktop:** :desktop_computer: